BFonteh/Text-Classification-Using-FCNN/README.md

-# Problem understanding: Text Classification using Full Convolutional NN #
+# Problem understanding: Text Classification using Full Connected NN #
 In this toy project, we aim to build a deep learning clssifier that predicts whether a text is a positive or negetive review.
 In this project you will try to use NN, namely FC NNs, for the task of text classification.
 Here is what we did: